c6o/docs/content/guides/installing.md

 Head over to the [CodeZero website](https://codezero.io/platform/desktop) and download the Desktop app for your platform.
 Run the installer.

+> [!NOTE]
+> At this time only MacOS and Linux are supported.
+The CodeZero CLI can be run on Windows using WSL, but the Desktop app requires a native Mac or Linux operating system.

 Launch the app.
 You will likely be prompted to provide your password to give the app elevated priviledges; this is so that the app can install the CodeZero daemon (background service).

 Once the app is running you will see a CodeZero icon in your system tray.
 Click on the tray icon and select "Dashboard" to open up the UI.